GSA/open-gsa-redesign/APIDOCS.md

 4. When you are ready to publish in the API directory, submit a pull request to merge your branch with the `master` branch and @mention Ryan Day or Jeff Fredrickson from the CTO team.

+At this point, you will see your API doco at: https://open.gsa.gov/api/api-name/

 5. The CTO team will merge your branch with master, publishing your doco.
-They will also update the /_data/api-list.yml, which will add your API to the directory page.
+They will also update the /_data/api-list.yml, which will add your API to the directory page: https://open.gsa.gov/api/